 - 2 pounds shrimp Make sure it is thawed.
 I like getting mine through Butcher Box.
 If you use my link you can save on your first order.

 - 1 pound frozen peas

 - 1 tbsp ghee You can use olive oil too if needed.

 - 2 tbsp paprika

 - 1 tsp ground saffron

 - Preheat the oven to broil.
 Bring a large pot of water to a boil.
-Once boiling add the sausage in and cook for 10 minutes until the sausage floats.
-Once it is done, drain the water and chop the sausage into quarters.
+Once boiling, add the sausage in and cook for 10 minutes until the sausage floats.
+Once it is done, drain the water and chop the sausage into bite-sized pieces.

 - Now add in the cauliflower rice, peas, and shrimp.
 Saute for an additional 5 minutes.